OpenLinkSoftware/WebLLM-Tools-Sample/README.md

 # WebLLM-Tools-Sample
-Sample of using tools with WebLLM (Note it works only in browsers with WebGPU support and you must have at last 6Gb of free VRAM).
+Sample of using tools with WebLLM
+(Note it works only in browsers with WebGPU support and you must have:
+- Qwen3-1.7B at last 2Gb of free VRAM
+- Qwen3-4B at last 4Gb of free VRAM
+).
 Tested on Chrome and Brave on MSWindows and macOS

 [Demo App](https://openlinksoftware.github.io/WebLLM-Tools-Sample/src/index.html)